equalitie/BotHound/README.md

 * "Configuration" chapter: change the assignment of variable "id\_incident = ..." to your incident number
 * "Configuration" chapter: uncomment the features you want to use: "features = [...]"
 * Execute "Configuration" chapter
-* Execute "Load Data"chapter
+* Execute "Load Data" chapter

 ## Clustering
 * Execute DBSCAN Clustering chapter.
 After the clustering is done, you will see a bar plot of clusters.
-Y-axes corresponds to the size of the cluster.
+Y-axis corresponds to the size of the cluster.
 Every cluster has its own color from a predefined palette.

 * Use plot3() function in the second cell of the chapter to create different 3D scatter plots of the calculated clusters: